berkkurkcuoglu/MemoryPuzzle/README.md

-Basic Memory Puzzle implementation in Objective C.
+Basic implementation of a Memory Puzzle game in Objective C.

 Created by Berk Kurkcuoglu & Kaan Caglar